The Historical Construction of Body Norms

 • misclassify non-sexual nudity

-• regulate visibility rather than behaviour
+• regulate symbolic conditions rather than behaviour

 • behaviour-based regulation